 Lastly, this card gets you covered with travel protection and privileges like two complimentary airport lounge access per year.

 This DBS card is just what you need to put you miles ahead of the rest, as it gives you up to 4 miles per S$1 on your online spend (up to the first $1,000 online spend each month) from now till 30 June 2020.
-Additionally, you also earn 3 miles per $1 spend on online flights like Cathay Pacific, Qatar Airways, and accommodation from Airbnb, Agoda, Expedia, and more.
+Additionally, you also earn 3 miles per $1 spend on online flight bookings like Cathay Pacific, Qatar Airways, and accommodation from Airbnb, Agoda, Expedia, and more.

-Golfers, you’re going to want to swing for this one to enjoy 30% off on weekdays in 30 golf clubs all around Asia, not to mention two free airport lounge visits per year and travel insurance coverage.
+Golfers, you’re going to want to swing for this one to enjoy 30% off on weekdays in 30 golf clubs around Asia, not to mention two free airport lounge visits per year and travel insurance coverage.

-Apply online now and get 10,000 bonus miles when you charge S$25,000 to the card in a year.
+Apply online now and get 38,000 bonus miles when you charge $6,000 to the card in the first 3 months.
 If you’re in it for the long haul, even better — receive additional 10,000 bonus miles when you pay the annual fee to renew your card.